12 of the best love songs from musicals for Valentine's Day

 A stand-out song from Glen Hansard and Markéta Irglová, it got a new breath of life in John Tiffany's 2011 Broadway production of the stage adaptation.
 Cristin Milioti and Steve Kazee, who played Irish busker Guy and his Czech love interest, recorded this sweet acoustic version of the song.

 There's a reason this is the first song that pops in your head when you think of this musical.
 Seymour and Audrey finally confess their love for each other after their flower shop takes off to new heights of successes.
 Its bold chorus makes this a classic show tune from Alan Menken and Howard Ashman.

 "Marry Me a Little"

-Sondheim’s musical is set at the birthday party of Bobby (or Bobbi, as it will be when Rosalie Craig takes on the part), a single man (…or woman) who can’t hold down a relationship, and whose best friends are all coupled off.
+Sondheim's musical is set at the birthday party of Bobby (or Bobbi, as it was when Rosalie Craig took on the part), a single man (...or woman) who can't hold down a relationship, and whose best friends are all coupled off.
 This song closes the first act, with Bobby blowing out his/her candles wishing for someone for himself.

 "Shall We Dance?"